puwei/DanielTakeshi.github.io/_posts/2015-12-17-review-of-deep-reinforcement-learning-cs-294-112-at-berkeley.md

 Thanks everyone, and that's all!
 After this paragraph is the original post as I had written it.
 But one more thing: after rereading this post, I think I was a little too harsh on the class.
 Furthermore, even though people have said they liked this post, I don't think I gave reinforcement learning its due.
-So to rectify my regrets, I'm planning on launching a new series of (deep) reinforcement learning posts on this blog, similar to the style of [Andrej Karpathy's excellent blog post][6].
+So to rectify my regrets, **I'm planning on launching a new series of deep reinforcement learning posts on this blog**, similar to the style of [Andrej Karpathy's excellent blog post][6].
 I've [already written a post on basic reinforcement learning][2], so I'm hoping to progress towards more advanced topics.
 My goal is to have the first post up sometime in August.
 Hopefully those will be a good resource for some enthusiasts out there.